-Etihad Plans Airbus A321s With Flat Bed Business Class
+Etihad Plans Airbus A321s With Flat Bed Business Class, First Class

-Etihad Plans Airbus A321s With Flat Bed Business Class
+Etihad Plans Airbus A321s With Flat Bed Business Class, First Class

-Here’s something that’s news to me — Etihad Airways plans to take delivery of some brand new Airbus A321LRs next year, featuring flat bed seats in business class.
-Let’s cover what we know about this development (thanks to AnishReddi for flagging this).
+Etihad Airways plans to take delivery of some brand new Airbus A321LRs next year, featuring flat bed seats in business class.
+We now have more of a sense of what we can expect from these planes, as tickets have been put on sale for flights on the new jet… well, at least tentatively.

 Etihad wants to fly 30-40 Airbus A321LRs

-aeroTELEGRAPH has an interview with Etihad CEO Antonoaldo Neves, where he shares the company’s fleet strategy over the coming years.
+Several months ago, aeroTELEGRAPH had an interview with Etihad CEO Antonoaldo Neves, where he shared the company’s fleet strategy over the coming years.

 For some background, Etihad’s fleet strategy has completely changed over time.
 A decade ago, Etihad wanted to become the size of Emirates, and ordered basically every type of plane on planet earth.
 After losing many billions of dollars, the airline changed course, and tried to shrink into profitability.
 Now that this has been accomplished, the airline is instead trying to grow, but in a more sustainable way.